gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 tall, bare-armed and confident in the blazing sun.
 Handsome too, I suppose, if one likes them dark and swaggering, and I could see the chip on his shoulder from where I was sitting.
-I could also see how an impressionable girl Sehdie's age might be taken by him, but---truly, I thought I had done better with her.
+I could also see how an impressionable girl Sehdie's age might be taken by him, but—truly, I thought I had done better with her.
 I truly did.

 His opponent that day was new to Coriandel's *umram*.
 A village bravo, I